 Self-represented parties are referred to as pro se parties in the legal system.
 If you have decided to act as your own attorney, you will be responsible for preparing and filing your own paperwork, and advocating for yourself in the courtroom.
-Before you begin the process of initiating a new case or re-opening an old case, you must determine what type of action to file.
+Before you begin the process of opening a new case or re-opening an old case, you must decide what type of case to file.

 Once you have decided what type of case to file, you will begin the process of opening or re-opening your case:

-- First, complete all of the paperwork required for your action.
-The DR Court has pre-prepared forms available for the most common types of actions.
-Visit Forms to view available paperwork.
+- First, complete all of the paperwork required for your case.
+The DR Court has pre-prepared forms available for the most common types of cases.
+Visit the New Cases and/or Motions pages to view available paperwork.
 If you do not see paperwork that fits your needs, you will be required to draft your own.
 If completing paperwork by hand, use blue or black ink and print legibly.
 Paperwork will be rejected if it is written in pencil, other colored ink, or is illegible.

 Note: Commercially prepared documents from websites such as LegalZoom are